 Both personalities contribute to their workplace with deep, logical thinking.
 INTJs are forward-thinking goal-setters who are committed to achieving great things, while ISTPs are inquisitive, insightful, flexible workers who work to understand the world around them.
 When both INTJs and ISTPs appreciate one another and communicate effectively, they function well as a team.
 INTJs should be mindful of ISTPs space and freedom, allowing them to work alone as needed; ISTPs need to work hard and continue projects, even when the begin to feel boring.

 INTJs are likely to have a difficult time facing new situations, as they are very focused on their personal goals and tend to have many plans set in place.
 ISTPs are naturally adaptive and actually enjoy times of transition.
 ISTPs should offer support to INTJs in this stressful time; they need to help INTJs find a new path to their goals.
 Once INTJs reorient their mindset, they are likely to adjust well.

-INTJs and ISTPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INTJ and ISTP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INTJs should avoid putting too much pressure on ISTPs; they should, instead, allow ISTPs space to make their own decisions and set their own goals.

 ISTPs should work to be more organized and consistent around INTJs to help them feel more at ease.

 INTJ and ISTP types can encourage and motivate each other in their personal and professional lives.

 INTJs can motivate ISTPs by allowing them to have a very flexible schedule and encouraging them to pursue what they find to be interesting.